 I’m sorry to be that person that needs to disappoint you today, because these pages are required by law, and they keep you out of legal trouble.
 Even with a new and/or small blog.

 For instance, did you know that if your readers can leave a comment with their name and email address below your blog posts, you’re already collecting personal data?
-It may sound small and insignificant, because really, who cares about a few first names and email addresses, right?
+It may sound small and insignificant, but really, who cares about a few first names and email addresses, right?
 I understand you, but those few – in your eyes insignificant – names, can still get you in big legal trouble.

 That’s why I advise you to read this post thoroughly and to start taking care of the legal side of your blog right away in case you haven’t done so yet.
 This will save you a lot of stress later on!

-In this post I’ll tell you exactly which legal pages are required on your website to make sure you’re running your blog legally.
+In this post, I’ll tell you exactly which legal pages are required on your website to make sure you’re running your blog legally.
 Let’s start!

 Why do you need legal pages on your website?